Ernesto-B/Worldbuilding-Obsidian/Worldbuilding/97 - DLC/Iyresa/Coast of Iyresa.md

 ### Military, Secret Services, Conflict
 * The Coast does not have a military, due to being strictly a neutral nation that is sworn not to support any side in any conflict.
 However, due to the disparity between the livelihood in [[Cascadea]] and [[Stonefall]], it cannot be said that there are no underhand deals and decisions being made.
-* [[The Whispered Cloak]]: Based in Cascadea, this organization works directly for the Cascadian Chair.
-Tasked with intelligence gathering, espionage, and eliminating threats to Cascadea's reputation.
-Members are masters of disguise, often using illusion and shadow magic to infiltrate rival guilds or foreign governments.

 ### The Supernatural/Myths/Legends
 *